ashutoshmjain/gita/src/mathuraChap08.md

 It doesn't matter what work you do - what matters is how consistently you do it !

 </div>

-`Dwaipayana` wrote in chapter three of `Gita`

-> One who regulates the consumption senses with mind, and initiates `Yazna`.
-Always engaged in `Karm Yoga`, such a person disinterested in the outcomes, is special.

-Gold as the token reward of successful `Yazna`, was only an adjustment in universal ledger of `Karma` - an oblation to the principals of a specific endeavour - as a humble submission to their truthful narration - for giving thoughts a body of their own !

 Wait o' fairy queen - I will love to but we might get into `Mahabharata` - the most interesting and consuming story ever told.
 I must caution you this story may change your mind and your life for ever !